dwyl/learn-dart/README.md

 Dart:

 - Backed by Google
-- Runs twice the speed of JavaScript
+- In some instances, Dart is up to [twice the speed](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/dart.html) of JavaScript
 - Quite scalable across projects
 - Like Java
 - Used extensively for the Flutter mobile UI framework